lambdaclass/data_etudes/central_limit_theorem_misuse/README.md

-The Central Limit Theorem and its misuses
+The Central Limit Theorem and its misuse
 =========================

-### Javier Chatruc and Federico Carrone
+### Javier Chatruc, Federico Carrone

 ## Preliminaries